 DDC intends to use in its Design-Build program qualified firms that have a demonstrated history of hiring, training, developing, promoting, and retaining minority and women staff and to encourage participation by City- and State-certified Minority and Women-Owned Business Enterprises (M/WBE) firms.
 Each project will be subject to carefully developed M/WBE participation goals for both design/consulting and construction activities.
 DDC has a dedicated office to support M/WBE’s with one-on-one assistance, access to resources and workshops, information about funding and bonding, mentorship programs, and much more.

-The New York City Public Works Investment Act (PWIA) authorizes DDC and other City agencies to use design-build project delivery on certain projects.
+DDC continues to advocate for and receive extensions from the State for the use of Design-Build.
+The New York City Public Works Investment Act (PWIA) authorized DDC and other City agencies to use design-build project delivery on certain projects.
+Since publication of the 2021 Design-Build Progress Report, the City successfully advocated for and received a five-year extension of the PWIA from the State.
+In addition, the Department of Citywide Administrative Services (DCAS) was authorized to use design-build.
 The City of New York Design-Build Program 2022 Progress Report to the New York State Legislature summarizes recent progress.
 The report details expected cost and time savings, expands on other benefits of design-build, outlines participation goals by Minority and Women-Owned Business Enterprises, and lists the projects in the program.
+It also details the City’s recent recommendations, including further modifying the PWIA to allow more flexibility in structuring design-build procurements to shrink procurement schedules, maximize collaboration between the City and proposing teams, and control costs.

 The New York City Public Works Investment Act (PWIA) legislation that enables the City to award Design Build contracts requires the use of a project labor agreement (PLA).
 The Design-Builder’s subcontractors performing construction work must comply with the PLA.